big-data-europe/docker-kafka/README.md

 * note that 9092 is the default port for Kafka brokers.
 For the above example it is necessary that mesos is configured to use this port range. see http://mesos.apache.org/documentation/latest/attributes-resources/ for details.
 * note that in the above example Kafka's default log directory is mounted on the host.
 It is dependent on the specific use case if this is necessary or not.
 * note that the above example configures the docker image to run network in bridge mode resulting in the fact that Kafka brokers will allways (also after restart) be available at host.url:9092. for this to work properly it is necessary to override advertised.host.name and advertised.host.port in the Kafka Server startup command.
 If the above json is run inside marathon on http://bigdata-one.example.com:8080 the Kafka broker will be available at http://bigdata-one.example.com:9092.
+If the Mesos cluster contained a second slave, e.g. http://bigdata-two.example.com, the second Kafka broker would be available as http://bigdata-two.example.com:9092 upon scaling in Marathon, resulting in a consistent and forseeable deployment.